Alabama

 If you’re interested in architecture, don’t miss the Frank Lloyd Wright Rosenbaum House Museum.
 This house was built for Stanley and Mildred Rosenbaum in the 1940s and they lived in it until 1999.
 This museum is an important architectural landmark and a great place to experience the Usonian style.
 This is Wright’s style, which was developed after the Great Depression.

-READ ABOUT: What to See in Alabama at Clay County - Tourist Attractions
+READ ABOUT: What to See in Alabama at Washington County - Tourist Attractions

 In addition to the historic buildings, there are several other historic points of interest.
 For instance, the Rosenbaum House Museum is a unique example of a Wright house.
 The former home of Stanley and Mildred Rosenbaum, this structure is a good example of the Usonian style.
 It was a great example of the architecture of Wright, which was born in the late 1930s.